databendlabs/databend-docs/docs/en/guides/30-sql-clients/00-bendsql/index.md

 To install BendSQL using Cargo, utilize the `cargo-binstall` tool or build from source using the provided command.

 :::note
 Before installing with Cargo, make sure you have the full Rust toolchain and the `cargo` command installed on your computer.
-It is recommended to follow the installation guide at [https://rustup.rs/](https://rustup.rs/).
+If you don't, follow the installation guide at [https://rustup.rs/](https://rustup.rs/).
 :::

 **Using cargo-binstall**

-Please refer to [Cargo B(inary)Install - Installation](https://github.com/cargo-bins/cargo-binstall#installation) to install the `cargo-binstall` tool, enabling the `cargo binstall <crate-name>` subcommand.
+Please refer to [Cargo B(inary)Install - Installation](https://github.com/cargo-bins/cargo-binstall#installation) to install `cargo-binstall` and enable the `cargo binstall <crate-name>` subcommand.

 ```bash
 cargo binstall bendsql